MedicalGenomicsLab/Vigelint/CVPO/README.md

 ## Downloading the Getting the Gene Data From ClinVar

 _Step 1:_ open Gene_Specific_Summary_rsync.sh.
 Copy the command for the time interval you want to examine.
 With the command line natigate to the folder you wish to store the data in.
 In the command line enter the command you copied.

-Repeat for each time peroid you're interested in.
+    rsync -rvP --include="gene_specific_summary_*" --exclude='*' rsync://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/archive/ .

 _Manual Alternative:_ **Download the Gene Specific Summary Files**